18 July 2022

 Additional selection criteria specific to this project/scholarship (if applicable):

 - Select your project, and check you meet the eligibility and selection criteria;

-- Contact the Primary Supervisor, Dr Beth Strain, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Beth Strain to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.